The Bizarroid Trilogy

 The series is recommended for middle grade readers.

-Some scenes may be frightening or intense for readers below middle grade.
+Some scenes may be frightening or intense for younger readers.

 Violence is mostly kept at a family-friendly level.
 The Scumleeches suffer lots of injuries, but they are made of green slime and can easily recover from most attacks.
 There are some mentions of non-human blood and scars.
 One human character breaks an arm in Book 1, but it is not described in graphic detail.